 From the start, SlamBall's success has always been tied to television.
 The first SlamBall game had so-so ratings, but the premiere of the second season of SlamBall had more than two million viewers, as much as a typical baseball game at the time.

 Season two saw the beginning of SlamBall's development into its own sport and more than just a violent form of basketball.

 Five former basketball players started the league without tryouts as the Los Angeles Rumble and the Chicago Mob.
 The first recruits came from local blacktops like the world-famous Venice Beach courts, but the coach of the Rumble came from a real-life Hollywood story.

 Stan Fletcher slew the SlamBall courts for both seasons.
-He staked his claim as the sport’s GOAT, Michael Jordan, and LeBron James.
-He’s the best SlamBaller not named Jelani Jannise, another one of the sport’s cult superheroes.
+He staked his claim as the sport's GOAT, rivaling hoop legends Michael Jordan, and LeBron James.
+He's the best SlamBaller not named Jelani Jannise, another one of the sport's cult superheroes.

 Jannise and Fletcher looked forward to seasons to come when behind-the-scenes disagreements caused the league to fold unexpectedly after the second season.